cidgoh/DataHarmonizer/README.md

 Changes to fields and features are updated by incremental increases to the second position in the version (i.e. “Y” position).
 Changes to basic infrastructure or major changes to functionality are updated by incremental increases to the first position in the version (i.e. “X” position).

-Descriptions of updates are provided in release notes for every new version.
+Descriptions of updates are provided in [release notes](https://github.com/cidgoh/DataHarmonizer/releases) for every new version.

-Discussions contributing to updates may be tracked on the DataHarmonizer GitHub Issuetracker.
+Discussions contributing to updates may be tracked on the DataHarmonizer GitHub issue tracker.

-## Development
+# Development

 Code in this repository is split mainly between two folders: `lib` and `web`.
 The `lib` folder contains the core interface components which are published to NPM and can be used by any client to build a user interface.
 The `web` folder contains an implementation of one such interface, using the components defined in `lib`.
 The interface implemented in the `web` folder is packaged and [made available to users as releases of this repository](#Installation).

-### Prerequisites
+## Prerequisites

 For development, you must have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/getting-started/install) installed.
 If you have Node.js version 16.10 or later (highly recommended) and you have not used Yarn before, you can enable it by running: